Jonathan Reynolds

-Jonathan Neil Reynolds (born 28 August 1980) is a British politician who has served as Chief Whip of the House of Commons and Parliamentary Secretary to the Treasury since September 2025.
-He previously served as Secretary of State for Business and Trade and President of the Board of Trade from 2024 to 2025.
+Jonathan Neil Reynolds (born 28 August 1980) is a British politician who has served as Secretary of State for Business, Innovation, Science and Trade and President of the Board of Trade since 2026, having previously held the positions from 2024 to 2025.
 A member of the Labour and Co-operative parties, he has been the Member of Parliament (MP) for Stalybridge and Hyde since 2010.

-Reynolds served as Parliamentary Private Secretary to the Leader of the Opposition and a Shadow Energy and Climate Change Minister from 2013 to 2015.
-He was a Shadow Transport Minister from 2015 to 2016 and a Shadow Treasury Minister from 2016 until 2020.
-He was Shadow Secretary of State for Work and Pensions from 2020 to 2021, and has been a front bench representative on the Labour National Executive Committee since 2020.
+Born in Houghton-le-Spring, Reynolds attended Houghton Kepier Comprehensive School and Sunderland City College.
+He studied politics at University of Manchester and then attended BPP Law School.
+He worked as a trainee solicitor for Addleshaw Goddard though never completed his solicitor training.
+Reynolds was on Labour's National Executive Committee from 2003 to 2005 and a political assistant for four years to James Purnell, and served on Tameside Council from 2007 to 2011.
+Reynolds was elected as MP for Stalybridge and Hyde at the 2010 general election, and subsequently joined the frontbench under Ed Miliband.

+Reynolds was Parliamentary Private Secretary (PPS) to Miliband and shadow energy minister from 2013 to 2015.
+Following Jeremy Corbyn's election as party leader in September 2015, Reynolds became a shadow transport minister before returning to the backbenches in January 2016.
+He returned to the frontbench in October of the same year, serving until 2020.
+Under Keir Stamer, Reynolds was promoted to the shadow cabinet as shadow work and pensions secretary in 2020.
+In a 2021 shadow cabinet reshuffle, he was appointed shadow business secretary.

+Following Labour's victory in the 2024 general election, Reynolds was appointed to government as Secretary of State for Business and Trade and President of the Board of Trade by Starmer in his ministry.
+In the 2025 cabinet reshuffle, he was appointed Chief Whip and Parliamentary Secretary to the Treasury.
+After Andy Burnham became Prime Minister in 2026, Reynolds returned to his previous role as business secretary, with additional responsibilities of science and innovation.

 Early life and career

-Jonathan Reynolds was born on 28 August 1980 in Houghton-le-Spring in County Durham to Keith and Judith Reynolds.
+Jonathan Reynolds was born on 28 August 1980 in Houghton-le-Spring in Tyne and Wear to Keith and Judith Reynolds.
 He was educated at Houghton Kepier Comprehensive School and Sunderland City College.
 He moved to Manchester in 1998, studying politics and modern history at the University of Manchester, and then studying at BPP Law School.
-After leaving university Reynolds worked as a trainee solicitor in the Manchester branch of the law firm Addleshaw Goddard, though never completed his solicitor training.
+After leaving university Reynolds worked as a trainee solicitor in the Manchester branch of the law firm Addleshaw Goddard, though never completed his solicitor training (despite his claims to the contrary).

-Before becoming an MP, Reynolds served on Labour’s National Executive Committee from 2003 to 2005.
+Before becoming an MP, Reynolds served on Labour's National Executive Committee from 2003 to 2005.
 In 2007, he was elected to Tameside Council as the councillor for the Longdendale ward.

 Reynolds worked for four years as a political assistant for the Stalybridge and Hyde MP James Purnell and was selected to replace Purnell after a controversial selection process.
 Reynolds is a member of the Co-operative Party and Unite the Union.